 "Doctor McCoy convinced me that I might find shore leave, if properly utilized, refreshing.
-I decided to see if he was right."
+I decided to see if he was correct."

 She frowned.
-"McCoy's the one that convinced me to come here too.
-I had planned to stay on the ship."
+"McCoy's the one who convinced me to come here too.
+I'd planned to stay on the ship."